Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 |Maps||Interactive energy maps

 Mineral disposition information is available through an interactive mapping program.
 The Metallic and Industrial Minerals map allows you to query by agreement number, search by land description, and print/download maps.
 All information such as new applications are uploaded to the map overnight.
 A geoview over manual can be found in the maps help section.

 Water body maps

-Alberta Environment and Parks maps to identify water bodies where placer operations are permitted year-round (Class C and D water bodies) or only from May 15 to September 15 (Class A and B water bodies).
+The Alberta government maps to identify water bodies where placer operations are permitted year-round (Class C and D water bodies) or only from May 15 to September 15 (Class A and B water bodies).
 Some restrictions apply.

 Water advisories and warnings map – Alberta River Basins

-Alberta Environment and Parks interactive rivers map.
+Alberta government interactive rivers map.
 To select advisories, use the menu box in the upper left corner of the site.